-Angels hit 4 homers to down Astros 5-4
+Trout homers again, Angels use 4 HRs to edge Astros 5-4

+HOUSTON (AP) — Mike Trout is on a roll and it’s helping the Los Angeles Angels get on one, too.

-HOUSTON (AP) — Mike Trout hit his American League-leading 26th homer, and Kole Calhoun, Shohei Ohtani and Andrelton Simmons also went deep to give the Los Angeles Angels a 5-4 win over the Houston Astros on Friday night.
+Trout hit his American League-leading 26th homer, and Kole Calhoun, Shohei Ohtani and Andrelton Simmons also went deep to give the Angels a 5-4 win over the Houston Astros on Friday night.

 Calhoun, Ohtani and Simmons all connected off Houston starter Justin Verlander (10-4) as he gave up three home runs for the third time in his last five starts.
-The three homers tied a season high for Verlander and he also matched a season high by allowing four runs in seven innings.

 The Angels won for the third time in the four games since pitcher Tyler Skaggs was found dead in his hotel room on Monday.

+“Obviously, it’s good to get back into things, but we’re still thinking about him,” Trout said.
+“He’s watching over us and (we’re) just going out there playing for him.”

 The victory snaps a seven-game skid against Houston and ends a five-game winning streak overall by the Astros.

 Noé Ramirez opened the game and threw a perfect first before Felix Pena (6-2) took over and allowed three hits and two runs while striking out five in four innings.